City-of-Helsinki/helsinki-design-system/react19-migration-plan.md

 - Site uses React 18.2.0 + Gatsby 5
 - Option A: Upgrade site to React 19
 - Option B: Keep site on React 18 if Gatsby blocks

+## Step 20: Upgrade Gatsby to latest version
+- Do this after all other updates are done
+- Gatsby 5 pulls in `eslint-config-react-app` which forces `@typescript-eslint/eslint-plugin` v5 to root, conflicting with v8 used by hds-react
+- Updating Gatsby should remove this conflict and allow a clean single version of @typescript-eslint across the monorepo
+- Also drop `eslint-config-react-app` from site if Gatsby no longer requires it (it is officially deprecated)

 ## Step 19: Cleanup & optimization (optional)
 - Remove forwardRef wrappers (25 components) — ref is a regular prop in React 19